-While this type of arrangement is perfectly legal under Florida’s Special Districts laws (there are more than 500 other special districts in Florida), the IRS is challenging the legality of how closely the special districts are controlled.
+While this type of arrangement is perfectly legal under Florida’s Special Districts laws (there are more than 500 other special districts in Florida), the IRS challenged the legality of how closely the special districts are controlled.

-While it’s still too early to tell how this will all play out and what will happen, you can follow the latest developments right here by following the links to various articles and forum threads about this topic.
+If you’re interested, you can learn more by following the links below to various articles and forum threads about this topic.

 Timeline and articles about this topic: